qvcodefriend/qvcodefriend.github.io/README.md

 ### More you can do

-Of course, more you can do if you create your own package using Javascript language.
+Of course, more you can do if you create your own package using JavaScript language.

 See [How To Create Your Own Package](https://qvcodefriend.github.io/develop).